btoure98/language_classifier/README.md

-# Language classifier with deep learning
+# Language classifier using Keras neural network
 This is a deep learning project inspired from a tutorial on thoughtful machine learning.
-It classifies inputted text by giving it a language label among 7 languages.
+It classifies inputted text by giving it a language label among 7 languages (Dutch, English, Finnish, German,Polish).
-To run it make sure you got sklearn, numpy ... and then type "python3 run.py" in your terminal.
+To run it make sure you got the requirements and then type "python3 run.py" in your terminal.
-Make sure you type a text that is long enough ( fetch a text on the internet)...
+You can now enter a text and the see the results.